 This position is based in the Department of Tissue Pathology and Diagnostic Oncology at the RPAH and enables the successful applicant to work within a dynamic and high volume department.
 The department is an academic Pathology Department in a large tertiary referral hospital and is responsible for providing a high quality diagnostic service in all areas of Anatomical Pathology including surgical pathology, molecular pathology, electron microscopy and cytopathology.
 It services all subspecialities and receives a large number of consultation cases.

 The fellow will be expected to participate in the academic activities of the Institute.
 It is envisaged that the Fellows position would involve 50% clinical pathology and 50% research.
 They would be invited to participate in the routine reporting of the department to gain further clinical experience, if desired, at a level commensurate with their experience/qualifications.

 The role would encompass the following core areas:

-Applicants should be a Fellow of the Royal College of Pathologists of Australasia, or equivalent, or be in their final year of training.
-They must also be eligible for registration with the Medical Board of Australia.
+Applicants should be a Fellow of the Royal College of Pathologists of Australasia (RCPA), or equivalent, or be in their final year of training.
+You must also be eligible for registration with the Medical Board of Australia.